DanielCreggOrganization/w6-lab-firebase-sophieboyle1/README.md

 2. Update *ngFor to @For
 3. Add the toggle ckeck box
 4. Add a sliding button to edit the Task.
+5. Add a "Logged in user: user email" to the bottom of the home page.

 ## Common Issues and Troubleshooting